scott-downey/questpotionwhateverGenerator/README.md

 will search 'src' and if it doesn't find said file there it will look in 'general'.
 * `-n` or `--number` Takes a number.
 Executes the program 'number' times.
 Very helpful if you would like to choose from different random possibilities to make it more fitting to the current situation.
 Default value is 1.
 * `-s` or `--subfolder` Takes subfolder.
 This allows you to specify a subfolder in src.
 For example `subfolder/` or `subfolder/subsubfolder/`
+* `-m` or `-matchStarting` Instead of looking for one file exactly matching the `--list` entries, all files will be now called starting with the `--list` entries.

 A function call can use all of those command line arguments. `plotg.py -l File -n 42 -s SubFolder` therefore is a valid call (as long as you really have said File and Subdfolder (don't lie man, the program will know).